W. A. F. J. Tumbelaka: Career

 After graduating from the University of Amsterdam, Tumbelaka returned to Indonesia and began his career as a physician at the Jebres Public Hospital in Surakarta.
 Two years later, Tumbelaka moved to Jakarta and became a pediatrician at the Dr. Cipto Mangunkusumo Hospital.
 He concurrently continued his medical studies at UI's faculty of medicine.
 He also studied pediatric gastroenterology at the University of Western Ontario from 1961 until 1962 and at the University of Colombo in 1975.
 As a pediatrician, Tumbelaka held leading positions in pediatric organizations such as the Indonesian Pediatrician Association and the ASEAN Pedriatic Federation.
 He actively promoted the usage of breast milk for infants and invented honey sugar milk (susu gula madu, SGM), which became a popular variant of milk in Indonesia.

-In 1970, Tumbelaka was appointed as the third deputy dean of the medicine faculty by Mahar Mardjono, the faculty's dean.
-Mahar Mardjono became the rector of UI in 1974 and Djamaloedin was appointed in its place.
-Djamaloedin promoted Tumbelaka from the post of third deputy dean to first deputy dean.
-Due to his health condition, Djamaloedin resigned as dean on August 1976 and Tumbelaka became the acting dean of the faculty until December that year.
+In 1970, Tumbelaka was appointed as the third deputy dean—responsible for student affairs—of the medicine faculty by Mahar Mardjono, the faculty's dean.
+Mahar Mardjono became the rector of UI in 1974 and Djamaloeddin was appointed in his place.
+Djamaloeddin promoted Tumbelaka from the post of third deputy dean to first deputy dean—responsible for academic affairs.
+Due to his health condition, Djamaloeddin resigned as dean in August 1976 and Tumbelaka became the acting dean of the faculty until December that year.
 He was replaced as first deputy dean in 1977 and became a professor in pediatrics in 1981.

 On 15 January 1982, Mahar Mardjono was replaced by historian Nugroho Notosusanto.
 Nugroho then appointed Tumbelaka as the first deputy rector of the university.
 A year later, Nugroho was appointed as the Minister of Education and Culture in Suharto's Fourth Development Cabinet.
-Nugroho was not relieved from the position of rector, but the day-to-day activities of the university was ran by Tumbelaka.
-Nugroho died suddenly on 3 June 1985 and Tumbelaka became as acting rector of the university.
+Nugroho was not relieved from the position of rector, but the day-to-day activities of the university were run by Tumbelaka.
+Nugroho died suddenly on 3 June 1985 and Tumbelaka became acting rector of the university.
 Tumbelaka handed over his position to Sujudi, the new elected rector, on 15 January 1986.
 He retired from UI shortly after.